kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 \(1\) Must be large enough to contain each planned trajectory and all expected vehicle dispersions;

-\(2\) Must contain enough unpopulated or sparsely populated area to perform key flight-safety events as required by §437.59;
+\(2\) Must contain enough unpopulated or sparsely populated area to perform key flight-safety events as required by [[Volume 4/C Licensing/0437 Experimental permits.md#§437.59   Key flight-safety event limitations.|§437.59]];

 \(3\) May not contain or be adjacent to a densely populated area or large concentrations of members of the public; and